Subsidies for low-income families per year. Social support for low-income families

 Certificate of pregnancy

-Certificate with the details of the personal account to which the allowance will be transferred
+Certificate with details of the personal account to which the benefit will be transferred

-Being a citizen of a low-income family, it is worth making an effort, collecting the necessary documents and contacting the center for social protection of the population (social security) or other competent authority to apply for benefits and benefits.
-Whatever the amount of benefits, to one degree or another, their receipt will simplify the difficult life situation in which the family has fallen due to circumstances beyond the control of its members.
+As a citizen of a low-income family, it is worth making an effort, collecting the necessary documents and contacting the center for social protection of the population (social security) or other competent authority to apply for benefits and allowances.
+Whatever the volume of benefits, to one degree or another, receiving them will simplify the difficult life situation in which the family finds itself due to circumstances beyond the control of its members.

 In the following video you will learn about social assistance to low-income families: